Nakas Onyeka: University career

+Onyeka played U Sports football with the Wilfrid Laurier Golden Hawks.

 Professional career

-Arizona Cardinals

-Onyeka was invited to Arizona Cardinals mini-camp during the 2017 off-season.

 Toronto Argonauts

-Onyeka was originally drafted 36th overall in the 2017 CFL Draft by the Toronto Argonauts and signed with the team on May 24, 2017.
-He made his professional debut on June 25, 2017, against the Hamilton Tiger-Cats.
+Onyeka was originally drafted 36th overall in the 2017 CFL draft by the Toronto Argonauts and signed with the team on May 24, 2017.
+He made his professional debut on June 25, 2017 against the Hamilton Tiger-Cats.
 Over three seasons, he played in 36 regular season games, recording 14 defensive tackles, 30 special teams tackles, two quarterback sacks, and one forced fumble.
 On May 4, 2020, Onyeka was released by the Argonauts.

 Saskatchewan Roughriders

 On May 19, 2020, Onyeka signed with the Saskatchewan Roughriders.
 He signed a one-year contract extension with the team on December 22, 2020.
 He was released on July 20, 2021.

 Winnipeg Blue Bombers

 On July 24, 2021, it was announced that Onyeka had signed with the Winnipeg Blue Bombers.
 He played in two games for the team and spent time on the practice roster before being released on October 4, 2021.